Europa Aircraft: History

-In 2020, Europa Aircraft announced the launch of a new kit aircraft design, the Europa Elite.
-The design will fit the into the EASA CS-VLA category and will be of all composite construction, with two seats in side-by-side configuration.
+In 2020, Europa Aircraft announced the launch of a new tri-gear kit aircraft design, the Europa Elite.
+The design will fit into the EASA CS-VLA category and will be of all composite construction, with two seats in side-by-side configuration.
+While having a broadly similar specification to the original Europa, the planned Elite differs with a T-tail, Spitfire-type ellipsoidal wings and tailplane, a "swoopier" teardrop-shaped fuselage, giving better rearward vision from within the cockpit.